henspace/text2lesson-docs/docs/learning-trail/examples.md

 The parentheses around the question mark are optional, but they normally make it easier to identify the question.

+> <span style="font-size:2em;">⚠️</span> Make sure you have a space or right-hand bracket after the indicator, otherwise it won't be recognised as such.

 # Famous authors: multiple choice question with more than one possible answer

 Here is another simple lesson.
 Again, it just comprises a number of questions.